 high heat oil for the pan (if not using non-stick pan)

 berries, chocolate chips, chopped nuts, etc., if desired

 In a medium bowl, whisk together the dry ingredients and set aside.
 In another larger bowl, combine all the liquid ingredients, using only 1 1/4 cups of milk at first.
 Gradually whisk the dry ingredients into the liquid ingredient bowl until well integrated and only a few lumps remain.
 Add more milk as needed to thin the batter to the point that it is easily spooned onto the skillet, but is not watery at all.
 You should be able to put a dollop of batter onto the hot oil and spread the batter out with the back of a spoon to form a circle without the batter being too thick or too runny.

-Pour enough oil into a large skillet or griddle to have a thin covering over the entire surface.
+Pour enough oil into a large skillet or griddle to have a thin covering over the entire surface (no need to add oil if using a non-stick pan).
 Heat the skillet or griddle to medium-high.

 Spoon batter onto skillet and spread the batter with the back of a large spoon.
 Leave space between each pancake so that you can use a spatula to flip each one easily.
-If desired, place berries, chocolate chips, etc. onto the uncooked side of the pancakes.
-(Or make into fun shapes like Mickey Mouse!)
+If desired, stir into batter or place berries, chocolate chips, etc. onto the uncooked side of the pancakes.
+(Or make into fun shapes like Mickey Mouse or a snowman!)